Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 Brig

-Best Things To Do in Brig
+Best Things to Do in Brig

 The beautiful courtyard of Stockalper Palace